VJ-Varanasi/personal-website/content/notes/InfoTheory/index.md

 slides: ""
 ---

 These notes follow Prof. Andrew Barron's S&DS664: Information Theory as taught in Spring 2024.
-The course follows *Elements of Information Theory by Thomas Cover and Joy Thomas*.
+The course roughly follows *Elements of Information Theory by Thomas Cover and Joy Thomas*.
 The notes attached cover the first 7 chapters of the text with comments for future improvement.